 Apeel Tackles Food Waste in America and the World

 More than 35 startups have already joined the increasingly less-exclusive unicorn club this year, despite the fact that most people are home doing Zoom conferences to prove how much they’re working while not actually working.
 There are the usual hardware tech startups, such as ultrasound medical device company InSightec and smart security camera startup Verkada, along with AI cybersecurity startup SentinelOne and even an autonomous urban air mobility manufacturer in Lilium Aviation.
-And then there’s Apeel Sciences, which is tackling food waste in America and around the world in a very big way after raising a megaround Series D of $250 million to reach a valuation of $1 billion.
+And then there’s Apeel Sciences, a green tech startup which is tackling food waste in America and around the world in a very big way after raising a megaround Series D of $250 million to reach a valuation of $1 billion.

 Food Waste in America

 There will be upwards of 10 billion people on the planet by 2050 and feeding all those mouths will be a challenge, which is why scientists are developing new ways to grow crops more efficiently and startups want to feed us fake food and edible bugs.
 Others have suggested all we really need to do is quit wasting so much food.